 If your sore throat is caused by a bacterial infection, your doctor will prescribe an antibiotic.
-Penicillin or, if you have an allergy to penicillin, erythromycin are most commonly prescribed.
+Doctors commonly prescribe penicillin or, if you have an allergy to penicillin, erythromycin.
 In severe cases of group A streptococcus, a single dose of steroids may result in a faster onset of pain relief and reduced suffering.

 Nutrition and Dietary Supplements